Hanabi-Live/hanabi-live/docs/RULES.md

 ### 1) Play a Card

 - A player can pick any card from their hand and attempt to play it.
-(They do not need to know exactly what the card is.)
+(They do not need to know exactly what the card is or which play stack it will go to.)
-- If it is the next card for any of the five colors, it gets played onto that pile.
+- If it is the next card for the respective color's play stack, then it gets played onto that pile.
-- If the card is not playable, then it goes to the discard pile.
+- Otherwise, the card goes to the discard pile.
 (See "Misplays" below.)

 <br />